Reviewed by Heather Cashell, LCSW

 Another thing that's important to take into consideration when choosing a mental health professional to work with for ADHD is your comfort level.
 This can take many different forms.
 When talking about struggles and challenges that you're facing with your health, physical or mental, it's important to have a professional that you can feel comfortable talking and being open.

 This can look in different ways.
 It may be that you're comfortable working with an older professional or a younger one.
 It may be that you're more comfortable working with a certain gender.
 Or it may be just a certain personality style that you connect with the best.

-In order for you to get the best treatment possible for ADHD and other mental challenges, it's important that you're comfortable talking to and sharing with the professionals that you work with.
 If you meet with someone and you just don't feel comfortable, even if you don't know why it may be in your best interest to find someone else.
 You don't need to apologize or feel bad about switching to a different psychiatrist or psychologist.
 Your comfort level is important in getting the treatment that you need.

 Another thing that you may want to consider when looking for a psychologist or psychiatrist to treat your ADHD is what options they provide for telehealth.
 You may not be comfortable for many different reasons going out of your house and into a professional's office.
 This could be if you have other health concerns, or it could just be that you're more comfortable talking about these personal matters when not being face to face with someone.
-Whatever the reason is, if you are more comfortable with telehealth options, feel free to explore this when looking for the mental health professional.
+Whatever the reason is, if you are more comfortable with telehealth options, feel free to explore this when looking for mental health professional.